-- · Please notify our office of any change in your child's health and/or medical condition.
-Fever, ear infection, nasal or chest congestion, or recent head trauma could place your child at increased risk for complications.
-Should your child become ill just prior to a sedation appointment, contact our office to see if it is necessary to postpone the sedation. - · Tell us about any prescribed, over-the-counter, or herbal medications your child is taking.
+- Please notify our office of any change in your child's health and/or medical condition.
+Fever, ear infection, nasal or chest congestion, coughing, wheezing, or recent head trauma could place your child at increased risk for complications.
+Should your child become ill just prior to a sedation appointment, contact our office to see if it is necessary to postpone the sedation. - Tell us about any prescribed, over-the-counter, or herbal medications your child is taking.
 Check with us to see if routine medications should be taken the day of the sedation.
-Also, report any allergies or reactions to medications that your child has experienced. - · Food and liquids must be restricted in the hours prior to sedation.
+Also, report any allergies or reactions to medications that your child has experienced. - Food and liquids must be restricted in the hours prior to sedation.
 Fasting decreases the risk of vomiting and aspirating stomach contents into the lungs, a potentially life-threatening problem.
 We will not proceed with the sedation if you do not comply with the following requirements.

-TYPE OF FOOD / LIQUID MINIMUM FASTING PERIOD Clear liquids (water, fruit juices without pulp, carbonated beverages and clear tea) Breast milk Formula, non-human milk, and light meal (toast and clear liquid) Fried or fatty foods or meat 2 hours before sedation 4 hours before sedation 6 hours before sedation 8 hours before sedation
+TYPE OF FOOD / LIQUID MINIMUM FASTING PERIOD Clear liquids: water, fruit juices without pulp, carbonated beverages, clear tea, black coffee.
+Human milk 2 hours before sedation 4 hours before sedation Infant formula, nonhuman milk, and light meal (toast and clear liquid) 6 hours before sedation

-- · Dress your child in loose-fitting, comfortable clothing.
+- Dress your child in loose-fitting, comfortable clothing.
 This will allow us to place monitors that evaluate your child's response to the medications and help ensure your child's safety.
-These monitors may measure effects on your child's breathing, heart rate, and blood pressure. - · Try not to bring other children to this appointment so you can focus your attention on your child undergoing the - · If you will be traveling home by automobile or if you must bring any other children with you to this appointment, it is preferable to have two adults accompany the patient home.
+These monitors may measure effects on your child's breathing, heart rate, and blood pressure. - Try not to bring other children to this appointment so you can focus your attention on your child undergoing the sedation. - If you will be traveling home by automobile or if you must bring any other children with you to this appointment, it is preferable to have two adults accompany the patient home.
 On the way home, one individual should be able to observe the child's breathing without any distractions, especially if the patient falls asleep while in the car or safety seat.